anyone2/IndigoPlugin-Voice-Monkey/README.md

 Then:

-- Populate the 'Configure Ask a Yes/No Question'
+- Populate the 'Configure Ask a Yes/No Question' window

 ## Basic Scripting